History of the Indianapolis Colts: 2007 and 2008: Playoff losses

 Head coach Tony Dungy announced that he would return for at least one more season, while the Colts also announced that assistant coach Jim Caldwell would assume the position of Colts head coach upon the retirement of Dungy.
 Also before the 2008 season, Colts quarterback Peyton Manning had his infected bursa sac removed, sidelining him for the entire pre-season.

 The Colts opened the 2008 season in their new home, Lucas Oil Stadium, against the Chicago Bears.
 The Colts were defeated by the Bears and began the season with a 3–4 record.
-However, following a loss at the Titans, the Colts strung together nine consecutive victories, which was good enough for a 12–4 final record and a fifth seed wild card position in the playoffs, extending their league mark to six consecutive seasons with 12 or more victories.
+However, following a loss at the Tennessee Titans, the Colts strung together nine consecutive victories, which was good enough for a 12–4 final record and a fifth seed wild card position in the playoffs, extending their league mark to six consecutive seasons with 12 or more victories.
 Manning also won his third NFL MVP award during the season.
 The Colts, however, for the second straight year lost in the playoffs to the San Diego Chargers and ended the season in disappointment.
 Following the 2008 season, head coach Tony Dungy announced his retirement from the team, finishing his career as a Colt with a 92–33 record.